 - Describe the role of the therapist/counselor in facilitating art in session.

 - Explain at least three benefits of integrating art into therapy and counseling.

 - Select appropriate directives for your client’s needs.

 - Use non-directive art with clients when appropriate and in a helpful way.

 - Explain how different art media can impact the creative experience.

 - Discuss special issues when working with more than one client at once, like a family or group.

 - Identify potential ethical issues and plan to respond to challenging situations that may arise.

-- Assess various components of the artwork and process that may be important and utilize verbal exploration with clients.
+- Recognize various components of the artwork and process that may be important and utilize verbal exploration with clients.